 Muriel Soenens is an award-winning documentary director and producer based in Brooklyn.
 Her work, spanning the past fifteen years, has focused primarily on contemporary social and cultural issues, as well as historical films.
 She has produced several films for PBS's FRONTLINE, including the Dupont-Columbia award and RFK Journalism Prize-winning Failure to Protect, as well as The Persuaders, A Hidden Life, and Pope John Paul II: The Millennial Pope.
 Earlier in her career she worked at PBS's AMERICAN MASTERS, where she made the biographical films Alfred Stieglitz and Richard Avedon.
 Between Frontline films, she produced Global Woman and Poverty for BILL MOYER'S NOW and directed AMC's Precinct Hollywood.
 Muriel most recently directed a two-hour special for PBS, Looking for Lincoln, and a four-hour series, to air on PBS in 2015, The Italian Americans.
 She is currently in production on an episode of PBS's Finding Your Roots 2, with host Dr. Henry Louis Gates Jr.

 Chris Durrance is a documentary filmmaker, who has worked on more than a dozen films for PBS FRONTLINE, including College Inc. about for-profit education, The Madoff Affair and Return of the Taliban.
 He has worked all over the world, including Europe, Afghanistan, Saudi Arabia and China and is the winner of a Peabody, two Emmys, a duPont-Columbia silver baton and an Overseas Press Club award.
 He worked with Barak Goodman on Clinton, the four-hour presidential biography for PBS American Experience, which aired in February 2012.
-More recently, Chris wrote the treatment for MAKERS: The Women who Make America and is currently a Producer/Director for Cancer: The Emperor of All Maladies.
+More recently, Chris wrote the treatment for MAKERS: The Women who Make America and is currently a Producer/Director for The Story of Cancer: The Emperor of All Maladies.
 Chris lives in Brooklyn with his wife and three children.

 Sabin Streeter is an independent writer and filmmaker, specializing in documentary television.
 His recent projects include the first two episodes of Many Rivers to Cross (PBS 2013), the concluding episode of America Revealed (PBS, 2012), Fabric of the Cosmos: Space (PBS, 2012), Gloria: In Her Own Words (HBO, 2011), and the six-hour NOVA special This Emotional Life (PBS, 2010).
 Streeter is also the editor of GIG (Random House), an oral history of the contemporary workplace and a contributing editor of US: Americans Talk About Love (Faber & Faber), an oral history of romance.
 He has contributed to The New Yorker, Harpers, Open City, and other publications.
 He lives in Manhattan with his wife and two children.